-Although I resented the help I received from medical and health professionals, I have, however, gained something from being in specialist units.
-I’ve made so many special, lasting friendships with people whom I am very grateful to have met.
-Many of these people have helped me to keep going in times of complete despair.
+Although I resented the help from medical professionals, I have gained something from being in specialist units.
+I’ve made so many special, lasting friendships with people I am very grateful to have met.
+Many of them have helped me keep going in times of complete despair.

-Though overcoming an eating disorder is a battle that only the sufferer can truly fight, it is helpful to have people you can rely on who are also suffering with the same problems.
+Overcoming an eating disorder is a battle only the sufferer can truly fight.
+Yet, it’s helpful to have people you can rely on who also suffer with the same problems.
 In essence, a friend who is a fellow, “recovery warrior”.
-These people can offer guidance, compassion, empathy, and encouragement.
+They can offer guidance, compassion, empathy, and encouragement.

 The truth is, the problem never truly fades away.
 It’s like a scar that never fully heals.
 Everybody struggles; it’s a battle for everyone.
 Nobody’s perfect.

 I’m just hopeful that someday we’ll all conquer our fears of eating once and for all.
 And be able to end the guilt and punishment that goes with it.

 As friends, we can be there for one another.

 My gift to my friend (a coffee mug) has helped to make breakfast an easier and more pleasurable mealtime.
 And (as she informed me) it will forever remind her of me every time she uses it.

 It’s the little things we can do for one-another that will make things that bit easier.

 Tough times still lie ahead of anyone who has ever experienced, or is still experiencing, any issues related to an eating disorder or body-image issues.
 But at least we don’t have to feel alone in our struggle.

 We can all do it.
 We can all get through this together.